 Are you looking to invest in affordable housing as a new asset class?

-We are seeing an increased appetite from our clients to talk to us about different ways of investing in the affordable housing sector, particularly the new breed of 'for profit' providers of affordable housing.
+We are seeing an increased appetite from our clients to talk to us about different ways of investing in the social and affordable housing sector, particularly the new breed of 'for profit' providers of affordable housing.
 What's the current attraction?
 In short, long-term stable income alongside a strong focus on ESG credentials and a chronic housing supply shortage.
 Many of these clients are brand new to this sector and have only a sketchy idea of some of the terminology that is used in it.

 Addleshaw Goddard has a market leading affordable housing finance practice advising on the largest, most innovative and impactful affordable housing finance transactions in the UK.
 We have advised on funding for the majority of the five million affordable homes in the sector and are the pre-eminent firm acting for all major funders (both lenders and investors) on affordable housing finance matters across England and Wales.